wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 I've added version of my mqtt-hassio.cfg file, that has the write filter removed and with other minor changes to map correctly ebusd data in HA

-As a rule for the writing enabled parameters you should impose correct limits and stepping on the input variables in HA to avoid sending on the bus wrong/unsupported values (eg. temp of 21,33333333°C where the stepping is 0.1 or 0.5 degrees).
+**ANOTHER IMPORTANT NOTE:** you MUST impose correct limits and stepping on the input variables in HA to avoid sending on the bus wrong/unsupported values (eg. temp of 21,33333333°C where the stepping is 0.1 or 0.5 degrees), otherwise the system may fallback to some default value upon writing the wrong value parameter.
 The limits and the stepping should be set following the HVAC installer manual for the specific configuration (eg. the tmin and Tmax are for an underfloor heating configuration).
 To impose those limits I use this section of the configuration.yaml in HA:

 ```